pauler285/pauler285.github.io/_posts/2022-06-13-aws-immersion-day.md

 Follow instructions in the lab guide.
 Click “Lab 2: Deploy SAP HANA” and complete the below sections.

-* Task 2.1 - Option 1 – AWS Launch Wizard
+* Task 2.1 - Option 1 – AWS Launch Wizard **(IMPORTANT NOTES)**
-    *  IMPORTANT POINTS FOR Lab Task 2.1:

-        For Step 7 – you will need to create your own bucket – use this link [https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html](https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html), make sure to select region **“us-east-1 (N. Virginia)”**, name the bucket **"\<initials>-sc-<random_number>"** so that the name is unique, and leave everything else default.
+    * For Step 7 – you will need to create your own bucket – use this link [https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html](https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html), make sure to select region **“us-east-1 (N. Virginia)”**, name the bucket **"\<initials>-sc-<random_number>"** so that the name is unique, and leave everything else default.
 Once you create, you will need to select the bucket.
     * For Step 20, point no. 4 use the following S3 URL *(including the concluding /)*: [s3://launchwizard-160656184270/saps4hana-2021/HANADB/](s3://launchwizard-160656184270/saps4hana-2021/HANADB/)
     * The deployment will take ~30 minutes to finish.
 * Task 2.2: Install HANA Admin Console

 ### Lab 3: Backup SAP HANA**

 *IMPORTANT:* First step is to create an Amazon S3 Bucket to store your HANA Backup.
 Refer to link: